chaolongy/KDTalker/README.md

     └── retargeting_models
         └── stitching_retargeting_module.pth
 ```
-Second, you can download KDTalker weights from [Google Drive](https://drive.google.com/drive/).
-Put it in `./dtaset_process/ckpts`.
+You can download the weights for the face detector, audio extractor and KDTalker from [Google Drive](https://drive.google.com/drive/).
+Put them in `./ckpts`.